Killick Martin & Company: Geest Line

+Lykes Line

-In 1966 Lykes Line of New Orleans appointed Killick Martin & Company Ltd as their U.K. agents.
+In 1966 Lykes Line of New Orleans appointed Killick Martin & Company Ltd as their UK agents.

 Lykes Line did have a London office, but this was closed and an owners representative office was established in Killick Martin & Company's offices and some employees were also transferred.

 Between 1970 and 1972 Lykes Line acquired three new ‘seabee’ vessels.
 These vessels also known as Type C8-class ships were called the SS Doctor Lykes, now Cape Mendeco), SS Almeria Lykes, now SS Cape May, and SS Tillie Lykes, now SS Cape Mohican and could carry both containers and floating barges.
 They served the United States Gulf ports and Northern Europe.
-In the U.K. until 1985 they served the London berth in the River Thames at Gravesend Pier but after that the service was switched to the Port of Felixstowe.
+In the UK until 1985 they served the London berth in the River Thames at Gravesend Pier but after that the service was switched to the Port of Felixstowe.

 In 1986 the three ‘Seabee’ ships were transferred to the US Navy's Military Sealift Command.
 They were used in Desert Storm and Desert Shield operations.

 These ships were replaced with the Tyson and Tillie Lykes, 2,000 TEU container vessels built in 1985.

 Until 1994 Lykes Line was the nominated North Atlantic carrier for all US Military cargo.

 In February 1997 Lykes Line filed for chapter 11 bankruptcy and was acquired by CP Ships at which point the agency agreement with which was acquired by a Hapag Lloyd in 2006.